apjanke/brew-el_cap-work/README.md

 * automatically removing conflicting formulae

 A bunch of files get dumped under log/ during the progress of the runs.
 Those don't need to be tracked in git.

+###   Usage  ###

+All the programs in bin/ need to be run from the base directory of the project.
+They are not location-aware, assume all paths are relative to pwd, and use that to locate log/, var/, and so on.

+The files in bin/ without an extension are scripts intended to be run as commands in their own process.
+The files with a `.zsh` extension are function definitions intended to be sourced so their functions can be used interactively.